 Filled with pathos and wit, insight and sass, this candid, controversial volume gives you an extraordinary peek into the rarefied world of the rich, the royal, and the ruined.
 For Dunne is the man who knows all their secrets–and now those secrets are out.

 Dominick Dunne was the author of five bestselling novels, two collections of essays, and The Way We Lived Then, a memoir with photographs.
-He had been a special correspondent for Vanity Fair for twenty-five years, and the host of the… More about Dominick Dunne
+He was a special correspondent for Vanity Fair for 25 years, and the host of the television series Dominick Dunne’s Power, Privilege,… More about Dominick Dunne

 Published by Ballantine Books Mar 09, 1999| 528 Pages| 5-1/2 x 8-1/4| ISBN 9780345430595

 People Who Read Fatal Charms and The Mansions of Limbo Also Read